OpenAI and DeepMind AI system achieves ‘superhuman’ performance in Pong and Enduro

 After 50 million steps and a full schedule of 6,800 labels, the agents trained with the researchers’ system outperformed imitation learning baselines in all games tested except Private Eye (including Beamrider, Breakout, Enduro, Pong, Q*bert, and Seaquest).
 Human demonstrations benefited Hero, Montezuma’s Revenge, and Private Eye greatly, the researchers found, and typically halved the amount of human time required to achieve the same level of performance.

 The research follows on the heels of an AI system — also the work of OpenAI scientists — that can best humans at Montezuma’s Revenge.
-(Most of that model’s performance improvements came from Random Network Distillation, which introduced a bonus reward that’s based on predicting the output of a fixed and randomly initialized neural network on the next state.)
+(Most of that model’s performance improvements came from random network distillation, which introduced a bonus reward that’s based on predicting the output of a fixed and randomly initialized neural network on the next state.)
 When set loose on Super Mario, agents trained by the system discovered 11 levels, found secret rooms, and defeated bosses.
 And when tasked with volleying a ball in Pong with a human player, they tried to prolong the game rather than win.

 It also comes after news in June of an OpenAI-developed bot that can defeat skilled teams in Valve’s Dota 2.